Transcript of a talk given at the World Libertarian Conference in London, Ontario, Canada, on 24th July, 2000.

 How can there be such a thing as the libertarian educational philosophy?
 Aren’t parents in a libertarian society free to educate their children in any way they wish?

-In my opinion, what justifies both libertarian political philosophy and TCS education theory is reason – something which, I fear, has yet to emerge in the spheres of education and childrearing.
+In my opinion, what justifies both libertarian political philosophy and the education theory of Taking Children Seriously is reason—something which, I fear, has yet to emerge in the spheres of education and childrearing.

 Many parents do a very good job of bringing their children up to believe in authority and obedience to dictators, whether parents or the state.
 Recently, I had the misfortune to be present when someone I know was subjected to a violent attack by his parent.
 I was very shaken and didn’t throw myself between my young friend and the angry adult, but I did manage to pluck up the courage (once I poked my head up from behind the sofa where I was hiding) to express the opinion that hitting children may not be the best way to deal with disagreements, and that it may not be entirely morally unobjectionable.
 Perhaps I was less diplomatic than the parent thought appropriate, because he accused me of trying to coerce him into changing his parenting practices, and then played the “children-are-property” card: “It’s none of your business how I raise my child.”